Northwest glaciers are melting. What that means to Indigenous ‘salmon people’

 To Yates and other members of the Nooksack and Lummi tribes, the snows of Mount Baker aren’t just a backdrop: They’re a lifeblood.

 This is part 1 of a 2-part series on the glaciers of Mount Baker.
+Read part 2: How one Northwest tribe aims to keep its cool as its glaciers melt.

 he glacier-cloaked peaks of Mount Shuksan and Mount Baker in the North Cascades form the headwaters of the Nooksack River.